2012 SEC women's basketball tournament

 The 2012 SEC women's basketball tournament took place at the Bridgestone Arena in Nashville, Tennessee from March 1–4, 2012.
 The Tennessee Lady Volunteers won the tournament and received the SEC's automatic bid to the 2012 NCAA women's basketball tournament by defeating the LSU Lady Tigers 70–58 in the championship game.

+Seeds

+All teams in the conference participated in the tournament.
+Teams were seeded by their conference record.